 After Dr. Hiroyuki Enomoto (Sub Project Director of ArCS, NIPR) introduced the purpose and recent activities of the project, three presentations on individual research theme followed.
 Dr. Jinro Ukita (Niigata University) explained relationship between Arctic warming and Japan’s weather, while introducing recent weather and climate events in Japan.
 Dr. Makoto Koike (The University of Tokyo) presented the impact to Arctic warming caused by black carbon, which is formed through the incomplete combustion of fossil fuels, biomass, etc. The process how black carbon affects Arctic climate was also introduced with the latest observation data.
 Dr. Jun Inoue (NIPR) explained that observation data collected in Arctic improve the accuracy of weather forecasts for the middle latitudes, including Japan, and Japan is expected to contribute in constructing observing network in Arctic.

 Following the above presentations, we had a panel discussion “Our role to fulfill” participated by Dr. Sunami and the Project Director and Sub Project Directors of ArCS.
 There were discussions on several topics such as; environmental preservation rules that should be required as it is being revealed that Arctic change has impacts on the global environment, and the importance of data in establishing such rules; the necessity of international frameworks for research in the Arctic region, most of which is under the jurisdiction of the Arctic coastal states; the advantage and contribution of Japan expected to be made regarding such rules or frameworks; and so on.
 Those discussions were suitably made by ArCS which is the project covering both natural science and social/human science.

 Audiences also showed positive attitude by putting questions to the presenters.
-The seminar should be an opportunity to remind us of the importance of enhancing linkage between research and society, which is one of the ArCS’s aims.
+The lecture should be an opportunity to remind us of the importance of enhancing linkage between research and society, which is one of the ArCS’s aims.